publiclab/infragram-ps/README.md

 If you have trouble, please [post on this site](/post?tags=question:infragram&template:question) or [join the infrared discussion list](/lists).

 For any information, support, or troubleshooting not covered here, please look to [this epic thread about the Mobius Action Cam at RCGroups.com](http://www.rcgroups.com/forums/showthread.php?t=1904559) which contains a great deal of information about using and modifying the camera.
-An official manual for the Mobius Action Cam can also be found here: http://mobius-actioncam.com/softwareuser-guide/
+An official manual for the Mobius Action Cam can also be found here: <a href="http://mobius-actioncam.com/softwareuser-guide/" target="_blank" > http://mobius-actioncam.com/softwareuser-guide/ </a>
 ###Using the camera

 There are three basic modes to the camera, which you can switch through with the **M** button, and each shows a different color on the main LED.